quellabs/signal-hub/README.md

 - **ObjectQuel Optimization**: Built-in query caching and optimization
 - **Minimal Reflection**: Efficient autowiring with caching
 - **Zero Configuration Overhead**: Sensible defaults eliminate config parsing
+- **Efficient AOP**: Aspects only applied when methods are called, no global overhead

 ## Why Canvas?

 **For Rapid Development**: Start coding immediately with zero configuration.
-Routes, ORM, and dependency injection work out of the box.
+Routes, ORM, dependency injection, and AOP work out of the box.

-**For Clean Code**: Annotation-based routes keep logic close to implementation.
+**For Clean Code**: Annotation-based routes and aspects keep logic close to implementation.
 ObjectQuel queries read like natural language.

-**For Flexibility**: Contextual containers let you use different implementations without complex configuration.
+**For Flexibility**: Contextual containers and composable aspects let you use different implementations without complex configuration.

-**For Growth**: Modular architecture scales from simple websites to complex applications.
+**For Growth**: Modular architecture scales from simple websites to complex applications with enterprise-grade crosscutting concerns.

 ## Contributing